Substance Use

 • Hydrocodone: This opioid relieves pain and may not work effectively when using gabapentin.

-The above-listed interactions are well-documented in case reports, but other prescription medications could cause a potential reaction when taken with gabapentin.
+The above-listed interactions are well-documented in case reports, but other prescription medications could cause a potential allergic reaction when taken with gabapentin.
 Before taking gabapentin, notify your prescribing pharmacy of any prescription drug you are taking.
 Off-label uses of gabapentin increase the likelihood of interaction with other medications.

 If you or a loved one are struggling with substance abuse fueled by chronic pain, or a mental health condition, Zinnia Health can help.
 We provide detox treatment programs to help you avoid withdrawal syndrome and get you back on track.
 Call us at (855) 430-9439 to find out more.